promptarmor/llmaudit/README.md

 After scanning, LLM Audit generates an HTML report detailing the usage of LLMs across the scanned repositories or directories.
 The report includes total usage counts, usage by LLM provider, top owners, and statistics by repository.

 The report is saved in the `results` directory with a filename that includes the current date, e.g., `llm_usage_report_DD-MM-YYYY.html`.

+It also generates a CSV with all the data so that you can easily run any additional, granular analysis.

 ## Security and Privacy